The Golden State is full of great places to boat, but there’s something extra special about California’s Lake Tahoe.

 (530) 525-5966

-Boating activities on Lake Tahoe
+Boating Activities on Lake Tahoe

 Boating on Lake Tahoe is one of those things that we quite simply think should be on everyone’s bucket list.
 As an absolutely stunning, massive lake, the shores and waves of Lake Tahoe offer tons of opportunities for boaters.
-Here are some of our favorite spots to boat on Lake Tahoe:

-• Sand Harbor at Lake Tahoe: On the Nevada side of Lake Tahoe, the Sand Harbor is a magnificent, long beach perfect for swimming, boating and sunbathing.
+• Sand Harbor at Lake Tahoe: On the Nevada side of Lake Tahoe, the Sand Harbor is a magnificent, long beach perfect for swimming, boating, and sunbathing.
 The Main Beach itself is 2,500 feet long, giving you plenty of room — and the Boat Beach is specifically built for boaters on Lake Tahoe.

 • Donner Memorial State Park: You can launch your boat on the northwest corner of Donner Lake and head out to sightsee and fish at the Donner Memorial State Park, which is a beautiful, pine tree-rich park on Lake Tahoe.
 It’s a must-see!

 BOATsmart!
-California Banner Ad
+California Course Banner Ad

-Attractions and festivities on Lake Tahoe
+Attractions and Festivities on Lake Tahoe

-As one of the most famous lakes in the United States, there are tons to do on Lake Tahoe.
-While watersports and boating are great fun, it also offers attractions and festivities for the youngest and oldest of boaters.
-Every visitor to Lake Tahoe needs to dock their boat and head up to the Gondola at Heavenly while they’re in town, which shows magnificent views of the lake.
-There are also many beautiful hikes (we’re partial to the Rubicon TrailLower Eagle Falls and Mt.
+Every visitor to Lake Tahoe needs to dock their boat and head up to the Gondola at Heavenly while they’re in town, showing magnificent lake views.
+There are also many beautiful hikes (we’re partial to the Rubicon Trail, Lower Eagle Falls, and Mt.
 Tallac Trail) to check out while you’re in Tahoe.

 Family out for a stroll at Lake Tahoe

-Other things to know on Lake Tahoe
+Other Things to Know About Lake Tahoe

-When boating on Lake Tahoe, you must completely dry, drain clean your boat before launching it.
-Paying attention to invasive aquatic species is a huge deal on the lake, and you’ll often be asked to check your boat at a dock or marina.
+Paying attention to invasive aquatic species is a huge deal on the lake.
+You’ll often be asked to check your boat at a dock or marina.
 If you refuse, you can be denied access to boat on Lake Tahoe.

-There are strict no-wake zones on Lake Tahoe constantly patrolled by patrol boats, and there are also engine restrictions.
-Carbureted two-stroke engines are banned on the lake, so keep that in mind when bringing older boats and watercrafts onto the water.
-If found using a non-compliant engine, you might be fined up to $5,000 — so follow the rules!
+There are strict no-wake zones on Lake Tahoe that are constantly patrolled by patrol boats.
+There are also engine restrictions.
+Carbureted two-stroke engines are banned on the lake, so keep that in mind when bringing older boats and watercraft onto the water.

-Lake Tahoe safety considerations
+Lake Tahoe Safety Considerations

-Lake Tahoe is a deep lake, and can get dangerous in spots — which is why paying attention is key to a safe, fun day boating.
 The water can get very cold, and storms that reach the Lake can quickly create ocean-like conditions that require caution.
-While you’re boating on Lake Tahoe, keep an eye out for submerged wood, waves and other boaters.
-Lake Tahoe reaches a maximum depth of over 1,600 feet — so make sure that everyone on the boat is well-versed in boating safety and has a lifejacket as well.
+While you’re boating on Lake Tahoe, keep an eye out for submerged wood, waves, and other boaters.

-Currently, most California boaters need a Boating Safety Card to boat legally in California.
-By 2025, every boater will need to have one.
-To make sure that you’re as safe as possible boating on Lake Tahoe, take a boating safety course with BOATsmart!.
-Our fully narrated, animated and engaging curriculum is the best of the best for California boaters — and is your key to the best Lake Tahoe visit possible.
+To make sure that you’re as safe as possible boating on Lake Tahoe, take a boating safety course with BOATsmart!
+Our fully narrated, animated, and engaging curriculum is the best of the best for California boaters — and is your key to the best Lake Tahoe visit possible.